90+ Wine Club Review

 When it comes to wine education we really want wine clubs to tell it all.
 We want to know about the wine region, the grapes, the winery, the winemaker, and how they all relate to each other.
 We’d even like to know about the importer if there’s a story to tell.
 We get very little of that from Wired For Wine®.
 They do provide excellent pairing selections for each wine (not genericized for the grape variety, but also not a full recipe) and better still, serving temperature recommendations!
 When we look up the wines on their website, we get thorough tasting notes and all of the critical praise, in addition to a very food-focused write-up on why the wine was picked for their service.
 This puts their education emphasis squarely on taste and how you experience the wine, making it a perfect subscription for foodies.

 Wired For Wine® is not set up for gift giving (all memberships are ongoing until you cancel, no gift wrapping, shipments go out on a schedule, not when you order), however if you want to give it as a gift you can, and they’ll even include a handwritten note in the box.
-This would make a great wedding gift (a year of wine for home cooked meals) if the happy couple is getting married in March, June, September, or December.
+This would make a great wedding gift (a year of wine for home cooked meals).

 |Shipping cost:||Free shipping is included|